 What We Do

-Once there, the children live and even eat from the dump.
-They spend their days picking through the piles of trash and searching for scraps of plastic or metal to sell.
-Younger children often fall prey to adults, older kids, hyenas, and large scavenger birds who all fight for the “best trash.”
+Once there, the children live and eat from the dump.
+They spend their days picking through piles of trash, searching for scraps of plastic or metal to sell.
+Younger children often fall prey to adults, older children, hyenas, and large scavenger birds who all fight for the “best trash.”

 Without the support and aid of others, there is little hope for a different life.
 Out of the Ashes is committed to making a difference.
-We work to quite literally pull kids Out of the Ashes of the trash dump and send them to school.
+We work to pull children “out of the ashes” of the trash dump to send them to school.